CPUjoker303/netlify2.0/content/posts/best-phono-preamp-under-500-and-200-dollars-november-2020.md

 <li>Only for MM cartridges</li>
 {{</cons>}}{{<button>}}https://www.amazon.com/gp/product/B001RM7BLG/ref=as_li_tl?ie=UTF8&tag=technikaya-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B001RM7BLG&linkId=4962359f29d5f1da8ef8c36a807cc2f1{{</button>}}

-### Parasound Zphono MM/MC Phono Preamplifier with USB
+### Parasound Zphono MM/MC Phono Preamplifier

 ![Parasound Zphono MM/MC Phono Preamplifier](/uploads/parasound-zphono-preamps-review.jpg "Parasound Zphono MM/MC Phono Preamplifier")

 Next is Parasound Zphono preamplifier which comes in the list of top phono preamps in market segmentation.
 The Parasound Zphono will give you high performance better sound quality with-in your budget.
 For entry-level vinyl lovers, this Zphono is best phono preamp under 500.
 It features two MM-inputs and MC analogue inputs.

 Both inputs give you balanced XLR and on the other hand, unbalanced RCA inputs.
 Like Puffin Phono preamplifier it also comes with mono and stereo switch, and even the perfect rumble filter which will significantly help you in reducing and cancelling extras rumble noise.
 Both mono, stereo, switches will help you in controlling settings for getting exceptional audio experience.

+The main benefit of this preamp is that at a time you can connect easily connect two turntables with it.
+On the front body design there you find a select switch which will help you in making it very easy in switching between MM and MC cartridges.

+The Zphono preamplifier also has load adjusting feature which you can use for moving coil cartridges for adjusting load impedance up to 11 adjustments with impedance knob.

+ The Zphono preamplifier gives you high performance and low noise because it has best XRM features.
+The gain option will help you in selecting very suitable gain options for you MM and MC type cartridges up to standard settings(MC: 40 decibels MM:50 decibels).
+It is best phono preamp under 500.

 #### Specifications